Rangi (video game)

 Rangi is a single-player virtual reality adventure puzzle game designed by Moroccan indie studio Funsoft and published by Digigo.
 It is currently available on Samsung Gear VR, and will be released on Oculus Rift later in 2017.
 It also has a Greenlight campaign on Steam.
 Rangi is distinguished by its tribal art and music, mythology and folklore, and African-inspired landscapes.

 Several of the game developers are former members of Ubisoft Casablanca.
-The game was designed with Unity.
+The game was created with Unity.

 Storyline

 The player takes on the role of Guruki, a chosen one who is prophesied to bring back an ancient music source that has been locked away by a negative force.
 In the land of Ota, the Musiki (Music Giants) once roamed the land and played music to Ota's people, the Nchi, which maintained harmony and peace in their society.
 A group of beings called the Matata (a.k.a. "the interrupters") arrived one day and stole away the Musiki's life force, the Chúkwú, which stopped the music from playing.
 The Matata locked the Chúkwú away in secret puzzles throughout Ota.
 At the start of the game, the music is beginning to fade and is at risk of disappearing completely.

 The Nchi believe that Guruki will be able to unlock the puzzles, return the Chúkwú to the Musiki, and restore music and balance to Ota.